 - Avoid hydrogenated fats, caffeine, chocolate, refined sugars, sugary drinks, processed foods and those that create allergic reactions

-It is important to realise that it is not just elite athletes who are at risk of overtraining.
+It is important to realize that it is not just elite athletes who are at risk of overtraining.
 Even more vulnerable are people who lead highly stressed lives who then undertake intense, prolonged training programs.
-For these people it is especially important to organise their home, work and training schedules in ways which prioritise adequate rest and recovery.
+For these people, it is especially important to organize their home, work and training schedules in ways which prioritize adequate rest and recovery.

 Be Bodywise and enjoy the best of health.